IAMconsortium/nomenclature/doc/source/index.rst

 Overview
 --------

-The **nomenclature** package facilitates validation and processing of scenario data for model comparison projects and scenario analysis.
-It allows to manage project templates and "codelists" that follow the format developed by the `Integrated Assessment Modeling Consortium (IAMC) <https://www.iamconsortium.org>`_.
+The **nomenclature** package facilitates validation and processing of scenario data.
+It allows to manage definitions and "templates" for model comparison projects and scenario analysis studies using the data format developed by the `Integrated Assessment Modeling Consortium (IAMC) <https://www.iamconsortium.org>`_.

+A project template consists of "codelists" and mappings.
-A "codelist" is a list allowed values (or "codes") for dimensions of IAMC-format data, typically *regions* and *variables*.
-Each code can have additional attributes: for example, a "variable" (string) usually has a definition and an expected unit.
+A codelist is a list allowed values (or "codes") for dimensions of IAMC-format data, typically *regions* and *variables*.
+Each code can have additional attributes: for example, a "variable" has to have an expected unit and usually has a definition.
 Read the `SDMX Guidelines <https://sdmx.org/?page_id=4345>`_ for more information on the concept of codelists.